Taiwan

 Applicants must select “NTHU Sinology” in the Award Name field of the application.

-Foreign Language Proficiency
+Foreign Language Evaluation (FLE) Form

 The applicant’s Chinese proficiency of CEFR B1 or its equivalent is required.
 Advanced Mandarin study in Taiwan in the first year is required.
 CEFR B2 is expected at the beginning of the second year.
+As the program is taught in Chinese, students must have the necessary language skills.
+The first year of the three-year grant should be dedicated to language study.

 Fulbright Proposal Types